 The Neighborhood Precinct Committeeman Strategy provides a template for good, decent, conservative Americans to unite and organize politically to help Get Out The Vote (“GOTV”) for the best conservative candidates in the all-important, traditionally-very-low turn out primary elections and to change the Republican Party from a half-strength, ideologically-split, ineffective political party into a full-strength, solidly conservative GOTV colossus.

 [This Strategy works.
-Since posting this article and video, through aggressive recruiting of conservatives at tea party and other grass roots conservative groups, in person and at their web sites, the Maricopa County Republican Committee has grown from 1,989 precinct committeemen members to over 3,550 in March, 2012.
+Since 2009, through aggressive recruiting of conservatives at tea party and other grass roots conservative groups, in person and at their web sites, the Maricopa County Republican Committee has grown from 1,989 precinct committeemen members to over 3,550 in March, 2012.
 You can read a short article about it here.
-We now have, in Nov., 2012, over 52% of our allotted PC slots filled, up from 31.8% in 2008.]
+As of Nov., 2012, over 52% of our allotted PC slots filled, up from 31.8% in 2008.
+But, thereafter, in 2020, we dipped back down to just over 2,900 slots being filled–only about 36% of the total available slots were filled.]

 Again, this Strategy works.